chuksdsilent/Devops/4. Continuous delivery for java app/README.md

            - maven 2 group
            - create repository
            - Type the name
+           - maven snapshot
+           - create repository
+           - Type the name
+           - Change releast to snapshot
+           - create
            - Under Available move the following
              - vpro-maven-central
              - maven-releases
+             - vprofile-snapshot
            - create
+       - Go to settings.xml which is located in .m2

+   - Jenkins(Ubuntu)

+     - Login into jenkins and cat the url to the password
+     - complete installation
+     - create a jenkins jo
+       - type the nme
+       - select freestyle
+       - ok
+       - under source code management
+         - select git
+         - enter the url
+         - enter the branch (ci-jenkins)
+         - Add build step >> Invoke top-level Maven targets
+         - Goals (install -DskipTests)
+         - settings file
+           - Settings file in filesystem
+           - file path (settings.xml)

    - Sonarqube (ubuntu)
    - for setup go to ci-jenkins on vprofile projects and copy the userdata setup